#1060: June 25-28, 2025

 These are these anomalies that I just rattle off. | ||

-And all of them, if you actually cared about what looks weird about this, you could find the answer for it. | ||
+All of them, if you actually cared about what looks weird about this, right. | ||

-And everything is just over-inflated. | ||
+And everything is just over inflated. | ||

-You just saw a guy on YouTube. | ||
+Like this top FBI profiler came that you just saw a guy on YouTube. | ||

-This is nonsense. | ||
+That's like, this is nonsense. | ||

-You are not questioning. | ||
+You're not questioning. | ||

-This is, I think. | ||
+This is, and this is what I want to say. | ||

-It's hostile to questioning. | ||
+I think it's hostile to questioning. | ||

 What Alex actually does and what he represents is a desperate plea to not question things. | ||

-No, that's the social game of it. | ||
+That's no, that's the that's the social game of it. | ||

 Yeah. | ||

-Is that you're so busy thinking of another thing to add on to the list that you don't actually question any of the things on the list. | ||
+Is that you're so busy think thinking of another thing to add onto the list that you don't actually question any of the things on the list. | ||

 Yeah. | ||